stratdev3/SimpleW/readme.md

 ### Options

-You can change some settings before server start.
+You can change some settings but before server start.

 To change the default document
 ```csharp